 Utilizing digital marketing effectively is the key that could make or break the launch of a fine dining restaurant.
-What many upscale restaurant marketers don’t realize is how important it is to establish digital presence before the actual launch.
+The same applies if you decide to begin offering online orders and food deliveries.
+What many upscale restaurant marketers don’t realize is how important it is to establish a digital presence before the actual launch.
 Ensuring that the digital fundamentals are covered, the unique brand story is communicated and that the right influencers and food bloggers are talking about your experience online will enable high-end restaurants to hit the ground running, while providing the fuel needed to sustain momentum through the tentative first year.

 - Is it really riskier to invest in restaurants than other businesses or is this just another urban myth.
 Mica Pearson-Davies, September 2016, LinkedIn Pulse.

 - 20-somethings spend more than other Americans on coffee, dining out and barhopping.
 Kevin Breuninger, June 2017, CNBC.

 - 81 Percent of Consumers Search for Restaurants Through Mobile Apps and 75 Percent Make Decisions from Those Search Results.
 Hotel News Resource, April 2013.

 - TripAdvisor Study Reveals 42% of Travelers Worldwide Use Smartphones to Plan or Book Their Trips.
 TripAdvisor, June 2015.